 At runtime, both dynamic linkers search the same list of colon-separated directories specified by the LD_LIBRARY_PATH environment variable.
 However, the 32-bit dynamic linker binds only to 32-bit libraries, while the 64-bit dynamic linker binds only to 64-bit libraries.
-So directories containing both 32-bit and 64-bit libraries can be specified via LD_LIBRARY_PATH, if needed.
+So directories containing both 32-bit and 64-bit libraries can be specified with the variable LD_LIBRARY_PATH, if needed.

 The 64-bit dynamic linker's search path can be overridden by using the LD_LIBRARY_PATH_64 environment variable and 32-bit dynamic linker search path can be overridden by using the LD_LIBRARY_PATH_32 environment variable.